 Operating expenditures include license fees, maintenance and repairs, advertising, office expenses, supplies, attorney fees and legal fees, utilities such as telephone, insurance, property management, property taxes, travel and vehicle expenses, leasing commissions, salary and wages, raw materials.

-edit Accounting for Capex and Opex
+Accounting for Capex and Opex

-The crux of the matter lies in the way these expenditures are accounted in an income statement.
+The crux of the matter lies in the way these expenditures are accounted for in an income statement.